Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Technical Overview

 \subsection{Organization of the rest of the paper}

 We present some notation and preliminaries about matroids and measures in Section \ref{sec:preliminaries}.
 In Section \ref{sec:thm11} we present the proof of our anti-concentration result, Theorem \ref{thm:main0}.
 In Section \ref{sec:thm13} we present a proof of Theorem \ref{thm:main2} for partition matroids.
 In Section \ref{sec:thm12} we present a proof of Theorem \ref{thm:main1} for regular matroids.
-A few technical facts arising in these three sections are delegated to the appendix.
-In Section \ref{sec:nshard} we present an example to show that the Nikolov-Singh algorithm may not yield an approximation algorithm.
+In Section \ref{sec:nshard} we present an example to show that the~\cite{NS16} algorithm may not yield a polynomial-time approximation algorithm.